bath-bcss/Technical-Labs/docs/debugging.md

 ![Compiling C for debug](assets/debugging/01Compiling_C_with_object_table.png)

+**Note:** If you compile without the symbols table you will get an error and gdb won't work correctly.

 To open a binary with GDB use the command `gdb [binary file]`.
 GDB will open and present a prompt for your commands.
 The prompt will normally look like `(gdb)`.